qgis/QGIS-Enhancement-Proposals/qep-416-expression-filter.md

 This would include at least project and global scopes.

 We won't offer the combination of both.
 Even though it would be technically possible, it seems fairly fault-prone and hard to use.
-Using either one or the other seems right.
+Making the choice between provider side filter or QGIS expression filter mutually exclusive will lead to a more user-friendly experience.
+(If a user wants to combine a provider side filter with qgis expression filtering, they have other options like setting a rule-based renderer on the layer to apply a qgis expression filter at render time only.)

 ## Backend